pszufe/Building_Julia_On_Cray_and_Clusters/README.md

 *Step 7* Build Julia

-To build Julia for worker node run
+To build Julia for worker nodes run:
 ```
 srun make
 ```

-To build Julia for access node run (use a separate copy of the Julia folder)
+To build Julia for an access node run (use a separate copy of the Julia folder):
 ```
 make
 ```